sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

     fi
 ```

 The final step of the script is the creation of the MITRE Attack Heat Map based on the rules that were successfully added to the Production Rule Folder.
-This is a great resources to provide upper management as you try to show your organization's detection capabilities as well as gaps in your alerting.
+This is a great resource to provide upper management as you try to show your organization's detection capabilities as well as gaps in your alerting.

 ``` bash
 if [[ "$MITREMAP" == 1 ]]; then